 My protein vs Carbs

-You’ve seen all the low-carb diet that have been the fad for the weight loss industry over the past years.
+You’ve seen all the low-carb diets that have been the fad for the weight loss industry over the past years.
 However, I don’t follow the philosophy of these low-carb diets, and here is why.

 Carbohydrates are sugar compounds.
-Plants make sugars or saccharides from the sun’s energy, though a process called photosynthesis.
+Plants make sugars or saccharides from the sun’s energy, through a process called photosynthesis.
 The amount of sugars and how they are packed together is how you distinguish the different types of carbs.

 (a) Monosaccharides- (simple sugar) are single sugar units.
 Ex.
 Fructose (fruit sugar), glucose (blood sugar), and galactcse (from lactose-milk sugar).

 (b) Disaccharides- are carbs with two sugar units.
 Ex.
 Table sugar (1part fructose and 1 part glucose)